 Hornsey Station (2 stops from Finsbury Park or swop from Victoria Line): 41 bus.

 planning your day

 There’s a Day by Day section on the site.
 You can search by type of event, venue and by day and time.

 We distribute Crouch End Festival programmes in early June, containing a handy map and a daily programme of events.
 Always check the website for extra events and last-minute additions.
-Check our site regularly to keep up with what is going on, as new events tend to be uploaded on a daily basis and sign up to our Twitter account.
+Check our site regularly, as new events tend to be uploaded on a daily basis, and please sign up to our Twitter account.

 Have a great time – and please send us your photos and links to any videos you’d like to share. #crouchendfest

 explore and discover!

 Events and exhibitions can happen in some of the oddest places – we even held an art show in a butcher’s shop.
 Many pubs and cafes host live music.
 It’s mostly free

 Because it’s a not-for-profit community arts festival, now the UK’s biggest, most events are free (some are ticketed to cover cost).
-So do please be generous and make a donation when you can at the end, as we get no financial support from the council, or any Government funds, it’s all funded by locals.
+So do please be generous and make a donation when you can as we rely on sponsorship and donations from locals and all our festival team are volunteers.